ryandawkes7/forecast_app/README.md

 - <code>$ npm i</code> - Installs package dependencies
 - <code>$ npm run start</code> - Runs project in browser at http://localhost:3000
 - <code>$ npm run watch</code> - Runs project in browser at http://localhost:3000.
 Watches files, allowing for live changes

+## LIVE PRODUCTION ENVIRONMENT
+This project makes use of the Heroku CLI, with the production server currently residing at https://dawkes-weather-app.herokuapp.com